ShaymianTeWhau/TaxiBookingSystem/README.txt

 They would go to different sub menus deppending on what kind of user you are.
 We could pass in their name maybe?

-There is 1 warning at the moment because I used an Enum, VS doesnt like it, so i'll figure out how to replace that at some stage but it works fine.

 readCustomersFile(), readDriversFile(), readAdminsFile() are all functions that read .csv files and return a vector.
 However I couldn't figure out how to condense these to one function.